evaczeydapommersheim/PfDA_Assignment/README.md

 12) stroke: 1 if the patient had a stroke or 0 if not

 About the data:<p>
-#### According to the World Health Organization (WHO) stroke is the 2nd leading cause of death globally, responsible for approximately 11% of total deaths.
+_According to the World Health Organization (WHO) stroke is the 2nd leading cause of death globally, responsible for approximately 11% of total deaths._<p>
-#### This dataset is used to predict whether a patient is likely to get stroke based on the input parameters like gender, age, various diseases, and smoking status.
-Each row in the data provides relavant information about the patient.
+_This dataset is used to predict whether a patient is likely to get stroke based on the input parameters like gender, age, various diseases, and smoking status.
+Each row in the data provides relavant information about the patient._<p>